ocodo/.emacs.d/README.md

 ### Updating from upstream

     git pull --all

-    # Make sure we're in our own master branch
+Make sure we're in our own master branch

     git checkout master

-    # Grab all the upstream changes
+Grab all the upstream changes

     git rebase upstream/master

 If you've modified shared resources, you'll have conflicts to deal with.

-If you wish to maintain upstream update compatibility, only update your `local-init.el`
+If you wish to maintain upstream complete update compatibility, only update your `./local/..` (which is ignored by git, so you can make it a separate git repository if you want to.)

-### Breaking away

-Any time you feel like breaking away, you can just start updating your own packages and writing your own handy tools for day to day use.

-My general update procedure is to jump onto a remote server, update all packages, and push them to upstream.
-Any extension work I do which might be helpful for general use will be released to MELPA.

-These steps will update and store all changes to git.

-    M-x package-list-packages U x y

-When prompted to delete old packages, `y`.

-Exit Emacs, from `~/.emacs.d` :

-    git add -A && git commit -m "Update Packages" && git push

-### Where are you coming from?

-Note that I'm restructuring this emacs config to be easy to use as a default, in particular for users coming from SublimeText / TextMate.

-Vim users, are recommended to try [**SpaceMacs**](https://github.com/syl20bnr/spacemacs)

-Users of Eclipse, Visual Studio, XCode, IntelliJ (and other JetBrains IDE's) are encouraged to use their current IDE as a build, debug environment.
-Emacs will be useful to you for major editing tasks, org-mode, and as a curiosity.
-Give it a bit of attention, but don't try switching wholesale, until you've got over a few misconceptions.

-Emacs is growing daily, and the in the last few years, this growth has accelerated significantly.
-Keep an eye on it, you will be rewarded by it's power when you can wield it.

-### Possible outliers...

-The only place which might be worth looking at long term, is my `/plugins` folder, there I have specifically hacked, and embryonic packages, some of which have not been released for many years.
-Some may remain there, with small updates applied periodically, never making it to MELPA.
+I suggest you break away from upstream as soon as you are comfortable installing your own packages.

-### Custom
+### Local Config

-At the moment I use a version controlled custom file, I will make this user controlled.

-My intended solution: Create a separate repo for use as `custom.el` (etc), clone and symlink this custom repo to `~/.emacs.d/local/`.

-Have `init.el` check the existence of `./local-custom/custom.el` and use it instead of `./custom/custom.el`

-Note `./custom/` has a set of `handy-functions.el` and a few key binding files (mostly Mac OS X specific.)

-### Sed and Moonscript modes

-Two mode plugins in particular are `./plugins/sed-mode.el` and `./plugins/moonscript-mode.el` these were not written by me, however I seem to be one of the few places they can be found, if you're the original author, I urge you to release them or ask around on emacs mailing list or reddit/r/emacs for a maintainer.
+This config is intended to be used to make Emacs a highly useful editor, and give it some minimalist UI touches. (no Menu, no Toolbar, etc.) It also includes a huge library of pre-installed extensions.

+To add localised config, create and use the folder `./local/`

+Add general config to `./local/init.el`

+Customize will write to (and load from) `./local/custom.el` if you add it before startup.

+Copy `./custom/custom.el` to `./local/custom.el` if you want to start from the same state as the general config.

-# Color Theme Persistence
+# Local Color Theme Persistence

-You color-theme selection is always stored outside this repository in ~/.emacs-theme - initially this will be non-existent or empty.
+You color-theme selection is always stored locally, in ~/.emacs-theme - initially this will be non-existent or empty.

 After first running Emacs with this config, simply run: